Cancer Connect Collaborative

 Associate Professor of Plastic Surgery and Surgical Oncology Director

-Dr. Panetta graduated from the Indiana University School of Medicine and completed his general surgery training at the University of South Florida Morsani College of Medicine.
+Dr. Panetta graduated from the Indiana University School of Medicine, and subsequently completed his general surgery training at the University of South Florida Morsani College of Medicine.
 He completed a plastic surgery research fellowship at Stanford University, where he served as the Hagey Fellow in Pediatric Regenerative Medicine.
-He completed his plastic and microvascular surgery fellowships at the University of Pittsburgh Medical Center.
-He holds board certifications in general surgery and plastic surgery.
-His memberships include the American College of Surgeons, the American Society of Plastic Surgery, the American Society of Reconstructive Microsurgery, and the American Council of Academic Plastic Surgeons.
+Following this, he completed his plastic and microvascular surgery fellowships at the University of Pittsburgh Medical Center.
+He holds board certifications in general surgery and plastic surgery, and he is a member of the American College of Surgeons, the American Society of Plastic Surgery, and the American Society of Reconstructive Microsurgery, the Southeastern Society of Plastic and Reconstructive Surgery, the American Council of Academic Plastic Surgeons, and the American Association of Plastic Surgeons.

 X